 Beregond from the Lord of the Rings books.
 During the siege of Minas Tirith, he deserted his post and killed the porter with the keys to the Silent Street, as well as two members of the Guard.
 However, he only did this to protect Faramir from a premature funeral pyre, and only slew the others because they would not listen to him and attempted to kill him first.
 After the crowning of King Elessar, Beregond is brought before the new King.
 King Elessar spares him from execution because of the circumstances, but discharges Beregond from the Guard and orders him out of Minas Tirith... so that he may be reassigned to Faramir's newly-formed personal Guard in Ithilien as its captain.

-In the Honor Harrington short story "Let's Go to Prague" two Manticoran Marines, on a lark, decide to take leave on an enemy planet, accidentally get involved with an intelligence operation and screw up the carefully laid plans of the officer in charge, brazen and bull their way through to save the day and not only get forgiven, one of them gets the girl (namely the intel officer).
+In "Let's Go to Prague", a short story set in the universe, two Manticoran Marines on a lark decide to take leave on an enemy planet, accidentally get involved with an intelligence operation, and screw up the carefully laid plans of the officer in charge, brazen and bull their way through to save the day, and not only get forgiven, one of them gets the girl (namely the intel officer).
+Then they get home and discover that Honor has negated their intel gold mine by turning out to be not dead and breaking out of prison with 800,000 other people, so no one cares.

 In A Song of Ice and Fire, Davos was a lifelong smuggler who smuggled vital supplies into Storm's End during a seige.
 He's now Sir Davos Seaworth, and one of Stannis Baratheon's most trusted advisors.
 Somewhat subverted in that he was punished for his life of crime at the same time, by having one joint of each finger on his left hand removed.
 But that seems relatively lenient by the standards of Westeros, and it certainly doesn't seem to bother Davos.
 He'll argue with anyone who suggests it's unfair.